-In principle, each party is required to list all the factual claims justifying their application (persuasive burden ¬– Behauptungslast) and to provide the appropriate evidence (Sections 226(1) and 239(1) of the Austrian Code of Civil Procedure (ZPO)).
+In principle, each party is required to list all the factual claims justifying their application (burden of allegation – Behauptungslast) and to provide the appropriate evidence (Sections 226(1) and 239(1) of the Austrian Code of Civil Procedure (Zivilprozessordnung, ZPO)).
 If the facts of the case remain unclear (a ‘non liquet’ situation), the court must nevertheless reach a decision.
-In such cases the rules on the burden of proof come into play.
+In such cases, the rules on the burden of proof come into play.
 Each party carries a burden of proof to ensure that the all the conditions of the rules favourable to it are met.
 Under normal circumstances, claimants must assert all the facts in support of their claim and defendants must assert all the fact in support of their objections.
 The claimant also bears the burden of proving that the procedural requirements are met.

 A conceded fact is one which a party accepts to be a correct claim by the opposing party.
 The court is in principle required to accept a conceded fact as correct and to reach its decision without further examination.

 A fact is obvious if it is common knowledge (i.e. known or reliably perceptible at any time to a large number of people) or known to the court (to the trial court on the basis of its own official findings or clearly apparent from the files).

 The court is required ex officio to take account of obvious facts in its ruling; they need not be claimed or proved.

 A legal presumption results directly from the law and has the effect of reversing the burden of proof.
 The opposing party of the party benefiting from such a presumption must provide evidence to the contrary.
 It must prove that, despite there being a basis for a legal presumption, the presumed facts or legal situation do not exist.

 The purpose of court proceedings is to convince the judge of a fact.
 Generally speaking, a 'substantial likelihood' must be assumed and ‘absolute certainty’ is not required in order to convince the judge.